Chapter 4

 The solution is to use abstract names based on tonal values and then combine them with semantic, component-specific tokens (remember the cat above 😅).

-Naming colors with values from 1-100 (or 1-9).
-Every tone value between 0 and 100 expresses the amount of light present in color.
+Every tone value between 0 and 100 expresses the amount of light present in the color.
 The 100 tone is always 100% white, the lightest tone in the range; the 0 tone is 100% black, the darkest tone in the range.

-Naming colors with values from 1-100 (or 1-9).
-Every tone value between 0 and 100 expresses the amount of light present in color.
+Every tone value between 0 and 100 expresses the amount of light present in the color.
 The 100 tone is always 100% white, the lightest tone in the range; the 0 tone is 100% black, the darkest tone in the range.

 blue-400